How to grow Carrots

 Tips on How to grow Carrots

 Carrot seed can a bit awkward to germinate so it is important always to use fresh seed.
 Carrot seed will not keep from year to year.
-If Carrot seed fails to germinate there can be a host of reasons, too cool, too warm, too dry or too wet; it needs ideal conditions.
-If it fails sow again, and if needs be, again.
+If Carrot seed fails to germinate, (as can often happen,) there can be a host of reasons; too cool, too warm, too dry or too wet; it needs ideal conditions.
+If the Carrot seed fails sow again, and if needs be, again.
 Some years it seems to germinate is "just like that", another year it perversely refuses and more sowings are needed.
 The varying rates of germination are reflected in the EU regulations covering retailers of seeds, by which, at law carrot seed has to have a minimum only of 65% germination rate compared with say runner beans at 80%.
 It is definitely a case of sow again and if more than one failure from the same packet maybe another packet of seed.
 Carrot seed will not readily germinate at temperatures below 7.5C

 Best Carrots and Carrots for Containers